gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 |**Classic client**     |  - [AIP classic client](/azure/information-protection/rms-client/aip-client) </br>- [Classic client version release history](/azure/information-protection/rms-client/client-version-release-history) </br>- [Using PowerShell with the AIP classic client](/azure/information-protection/rms-client/client-admin-guide-powershell) |
 | | |

-> [!TIP]
-> This docset indicates whenever information is relevant for only one of the clients.
+This docset indicates whenever information is relevant for only one of the clients.
 If no client is specified, the cmdlet or parameter is relevant for both clients.

->
->Not sure of the differences between these two clients?
+Not sure of the differences between these two clients?
 See this [FAQ](/azure/information-protection/faqs#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).

->
-> Check the version that you have installed by running the following command: `(Get-Module AzureInformationProtection -ListAvailable).Version`.
+Check the version that you have installed by running the following command: `(Get-Module AzureInformationProtection -ListAvailable).Version`.

 [!INCLUDE [The AIP classic client is sunset](../includes/classic-client-sunset.md)]